zushenyan/eng-note/verbs/basic/README.md

 | lack     | measure (have length) | possess        |
 | owe      | weigh (have weight)   |                |

+- In very informal English, sometimes we hear stativ verbs are used with continuous form to express a temporary state
+  - `I'm loving it.`
+  - `I'm hating this movie.`

 ## Verbs That Are Both Stative & Dynamic

 - Be